sarnold/meta-small-arm-extra/README.rst

 with various poky or oe-core builds; tested on Beagles, RPi, edgerouter, CI-20, esprssobin, pine64, odroid-c2/nanopi-k2, and many freescale machines.
-This layer also contains the minimal "machine" info required for beaglebone kernel and u-boot recipes to build properly against oe-core and meta-ti, as well as a "baswline" machine config for espressobin v5 (but is not yet a stand-alone BSP).
+This layer also contains the minimal "machine" info required for beaglebone kernel and u-boot recipes to build properly against oe-core and meta-ti, as well as a "baseline" machine config for espressobin v5 (but is not yet a stand-alone BSP).

 The older machine-specific support is for Nitrogen6, BeagleBone, and RaspberryPi, with